matt-garman/mcu-relay-controller/README.md

 bad design; dedicated driver circuitry should go between MCU and relay.
 11. Thread I started on diyAudio: [Microcontroller-driven latching relay](https://www.diyaudio.com/community/threads/microcontroller-driven-latching-relay.399347/)
 12. [A Guide to Debouncing, or, How to Debounce a Contact in Two Easy Pages, by Jack Ganssle](http://www.ganssle.com/debouncing.htm)
+13. [Flyback Diodes and Relays](https://forum.pedalpcb.com/threads/flyback-diodes-and-relays.3576/post-28437) - Chuck D Bones on PedalPCB forum showing that directly driving a relay coil from an ATtiny is probably ok